1 A Centralized, Intelligently Organized Contract Repository

 Speed up the creation of contracts with pre-approved language and templates that enable non-legal staff to generate contracts quickly and easily, freeing your legal staff to handle more complex legal matters.

 Streamline the negotiation and review process.
-Look for track changes capabilities, automatic versioning, collaboration features like comments and chat, and the ability to share or check documents out of the system for review and approval by third parties.
+Look for track changes capabilities, automatic versioning, real-time contract collaboration features like concurrent editing, comments and chat, and the ability to share for review and approval by third parties.